iAshish06/Projects/README.md

 # Projects
-Just my some personal projects
+This repo is about my personal machine learning and Deep learning projects.